dpwright/dotfiles/README.markdown

 My [vim.setup](https://github.com/dpwright/vim.setup) project has been added as a submodule to this one, so changes made there should propagate here as well.

+## ratpoison

+Ratpoison is my window manager of choice across systems using X-Windows.
+I have a rather script-driven setup with different workspaces for different tasks I perform, switchable with <Cmd-key>Fn, where n is the workspace number.

+There is a set of scripts for ratpoison called rpws which accomplish a similar task, but somehow I never quite got along with them so I wrote my own.